 - This recipe calls for dried Italian seasoning which is a blend of herbs that includes basil, oregano, rosemary and parsley.
-You can find this seasoning in the spice aisle of most grocery stores.
+You can also use my Italian seasoning recipe to make your own.

 This dish is fabulous as-is, but you can add other flavorings to customize it to your tastes.

 - Potatoes: No red potatoes on hand?
 Try Yukon Gold or fingerling potatoes instead.

 - Herbs: Instead of parsley, you can use fresh chopped dill, chives or basil.

 - Cheese: Like your potatoes extra cheesy?
 Add a handful of shredded mozzarella or cheddar cheese during the last 5 minutes of the baking time.

 - Veggies: You can add some vegetables to the roasting pan such as carrots, parsnips, red onions or brussels sprouts.

 - Flavorings: Sprinkle on some extra flavor to your cooked potatoes by adding cooked crumbled bacon, olives or sun dried tomatoes.

 - Protein: Turn this into a main course by adding sliced cooked sausage to the pan such as chicken apple sausage or kielbasa.